jasedbrown/jdb/README.md

 The name is intentionally confusing, overlapping `jdb` with the GOAT debugger `gdb`, the java `jdb` debugger, as well as overlapping with `jdbc`.
 The last is entertaining as I've spent damn near two decades in databass-land, so yet another "db" project (albeit a debugger this time).

+I've implemented the key bindings from an emacs user PoV.

 # Executing
 `cargo --locked run -- name <full path to executable>`